Luksmito/ScheduleEsp8266/README.md

 # ScheduleEsp8266
-A ESP8266 code to create a server that generate a web page wheew you can select a hour for a day to enable a device.
+A ESP8266 code to create a server that generate a web page where you can select a hour for a day to enable a device.

 Basically this application uses the EEPROM emulated by the ESP8266 to save the information of what time to get on.